noah-shin/gamenotes/src/site/notes/TTRPG/Current/Orthel Oblivion/Sessions/7 - Fight and make out.md

 Odessa orders the ballroom cleared.
 Rocky, the Ilfar weaponmaster, hustles everyone out.
 Doghym and DSL Matrons linger.
-Arcice are at the door, waiting to talk to Sable.
+Arcice are also waiting to talk to Sable.

 Avis had stepped forwards, Silvius in tow, to help Esdi up.
 She looks unsurprised.